On a Callout with ASSAR?

 Prepared for the cold thanks to Guy Salmon Land Rover

-Guy Salmon Land Rover, in Bristol, have very kindly donated the team thermal mugs and ice scrapers, just in time for the predicted cold snap later this month.
-The mugs and scrapers have been distributed to all of the team’s vehicles.
+Guy Salmon Land Rover, in Bristol, have very kindly donated the team thermal mugs and ice scrapers, just in time for the

 Many mountain rescue teams have a base that they operate from.
 Due to the size and nature of the area covered we have adopted a mobile approach with vehicles based in strategic locations.
 The vehicles are crucial to the successful deployment of the team and also widely used as support to the police and ambulance services during bad weather.